amissemer/ywiki-plugins/README.md

 Provided you have admin permission on the target space, the syncTool will attempt to get edit permission on the pages that need to be published.

+### TODO

+Check permissions on the source - we have to edit the source TS.
+The error message canbe wrong Handle removal from source and new pages added to target